pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.hbs.md

 To specify the command to run for a terminal session, you can supply an executable shell script file in the `workshop/terminal` directory.

-The name of the shell script file for a terminal session must be of the form `<session>.sh`, where `<session>` is replaced with the name of the terminal session.
+The name of the shell script file for a terminal session must be of the form `SESSION.sh`, where `SESSION` is replaced with the name of the terminal session.
 The session names of the default terminals configured to be displayed with the dashboard are `1`, `2`, and `3`.

 The shell script file might be used to run a terminal-based application such as `k9s`, or to create an SSH session to a remote system.